nbourg8/TimeSync_2.0.0.0/README.md

 ---------------------------------------------------------------------
 Purpose:
-	This tool is used to quickly gather PC information of all VMs.
+	This tool is used to quickly Synchronize the Time/Date of all VMs.

 	This tool gathers the following information:
 	Computer Name | Image Version | Windows Activations | Date | Time